rtlabs-com/p-net/README.md

 * No ProfiDrive or ProfiSafe profiles.

 This software is dual-licensed, with GPL version 3 and a commercial license.
+If you intend to use this stack in a commercial product, you likely need to buy a license.
 See LICENSE.md for more details.

 Requirements